Gavh2909/NOTES-QUESTIONS/Docker.md

 - If we use Docker in our project then we can run our project in any system without bothring about underlying softwares.

 ## Docker Architecture:
+### DockerFile :
--DockerFile : A DockerFile is a script used to create Docker Container Image.
+-A DockerFile is a script used to create Docker Container Image.
 It Contains instructions that Docker uses to build the image layer by layer.
-- Docker Image : It is a package which contains code + Dependencies.
+### Docker Image :
+-It is a package which contains code + Dependencies.
  - MORE ::A Docker image is a lightweight, standalone, and executable package that includes everything needed to run
                          a piece of software, including the code, runtime, libraries, and system tools.
--Docker Registry (DockerHub) : It is a place where we can store docker images.
+### Docker Registry (DockerHub) :
+-It is a place where we can store docker images.
    -MORE :: Docker Hub is a cloud-based registry service provided by Docker for sharing and managing Docker Images.

+### Docker Container :
--Docker Container : When we run docker Image then docker container will be created.
+-When we run docker Image then docker container will be created.
 Our application will execute inside the  docker container.
      -MORE :: A Docker container is a lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including the code, runtime, libraries, and settings.